centrifugal/centrifugo/docs/content/deploy/packages.md

 See [full list of available packages](https://packagecloud.io/FZambia/centrifugo) and [installation instructions](https://packagecloud.io/FZambia/centrifugo/install).

-Also note that if your linux distro is not in list you can ask us to package for it or just download appropriate package from packagecloud that fits your distribution.
+Also note that if your Linux distro is not in list you can ask us to package for it or just download appropriate package from packagecloud that fits your distribution.